 Do you have defaults or other negative listings on your credit file?
-You might still be able to get a home loan
+Home loans may still be available

 In the past, once you had a mark on your credit file there was nothing you could do about it other than to put your plans on hold for five or more years.

-Now, there are some specialist lenders who can offer home loans to you even if you have bad credit.
+Now, there are some specialist lenders who can offer home loans even for bad credit borrowers.

 These lenders offer loans to those with paid and unpaid defaults, and even discharged bankrupts, but before you apply be sure to consider why you ended up with bad credit, if there are possible credit repair options and how to keep a clean credit history.
 Read on to see our top tips for getting approved for a home loan with bad credit.

-Two of the main points of criteria are for getting a home loan are:
+Two of the main points of criteria for getting a home loan are:

 - Your income.
 The main criteria to get accepted for a loan is that you will have to have a large enough income to service the repayments.
 The higher your income, the more you will potentially be able to borrow.